 Rabbi Abraham Heschel

-The first is from the introduction to an Anthology of his writing.
-“I did not ask for success; I asked for wonder.
+The first is from the introduction to an Anthology of his writing, where he is quoted as saying: “I did not ask for success; I asked for wonder.
 And you gave it to me”.
-What an amazing approach to life.
+What an amazing approach to life!

 Then later from the same introduction, a quote from shortly before Heschel’s death: “Remember that there is meaning beyond absurdity.
 Know that every deed counts, that every word is power… Above all, remember that you must build your life as if it were a work of art…”